jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

     -rw-r--r-- 1 scott scott 415867 Aug 29 10:38 data
     -rw-rw-r-- 1 scott scott    512 Aug 29 11:25 data.sig

 The commands for using different hash algorithms and encrypting the private key are the same.

-### Base64 encoding the Signature File

-The signature file is a binary file.
-If you want to look at signature files, for example with a web browser, you could [base64][base64] encode the file.

-Openssl provides a utility.

-    $ openssl base64 -in data.sig -out data.sig.b64

-    $ file data.sig.b64
-    data.b64: ASCII text

-Before using for verification the signature file needs to be decoded into binary again.

-    $ openssl base64 -d -in data.sig.b64 -out data.sig

-You could also use the standard [base64(1)][base64-man] utility from the **coreutils** package for the encoding and decoding.

 ### Additional Reading